Winners with Confidence: Discrete Argmin Inference with an Application to Model Selection: Variance Estimation

 One may, in turn, consider the estimator:

 This estimator's variants have been studied in the literature concerning cross-validation (see~\cite{austern2020, bayle2020, kissel2023blackbox}).
-It is simply a sample average of sample variances, where each sample variance is computed from the statistics $X_{i,r} - Q^{(-v_i)}_{i,r}$ centered on the samples within the same fold.
-This is the reason why we place the subscript `in' for the estimator.
-Its definition is motivated by $\tilde{\sigma}^2$ in Proposition~\ref{prop: equivalency among variances}.
-Nonetheless, we adapt the proof in~\cite{bayle2020} to show its consistency to $\undertilde{\sigma}^2$ with an eye to highlighting the asymptotic equivalence between the two population quantities $\tilde{\sigma}^2$ and $\undertilde{\sigma}^2$.
-As a side note, this estimator $\hat{\sigma}^2_{\text{in}}$ cannot be applied to the LOO setting; it would be exactly $0$ otherwise.
+It is simply a sample average of sample variances, where each sample variance is computed from the differences $X_{i,r} - Q_{i,r}\QexcludingVi$ centered on the samples within the same fold.
+Its definition is motivated by $\tilde{\sigma}_r^2$ in Proposition~\ref{prop: equivalency among variances}.
+Nonetheless, we adapt the proof in~\cite{bayle2020} to show its consistency to $\undertilde{\sigma}_r^2$ with an eye to highlighting the asymptotic equivalence between the two population quantities $\tilde{\sigma}_r^2$ and $\undertilde{\sigma}_r^2$.
+As a side note, this estimator $\hat{\varphi}_{r}^{2}$ cannot be applied to the LOO setting as it would be exactly $0$ otherwise.